 Plant-Based Meal Planning and Preparation

-Planning your meals in advance will help you stay on track with your plant-based diet.
+Planning your meals will help you stay on track with your plant-based diet.
 Consider preparing meals in bulk and freezing them for quick and easy options throughout the week.

 Easy Plant-Based Recipes for Beginners